Galungan and Kuningan: A Deep Dive into Bali’s Celebrations

 FAQ about Galungan and Kuningan

-Can tourists participate in Galungan and Kuningan ceremonies?
+Is it possible for tourists to attend the Galungan and Kuningan ceremonies?

-What traditional foods are served during these festivals?
+What foods are traditionally served during these events?

 What can tourists expect during Galungan and Kuningan?

-In 2026, the upcoming dates for Galungan and Kuningan are as follows:
+For the year 2026, the dates for Galungan and Kuningan are as follows:

 Hari Raya Galungan: 17 June 2026